xymaxim/ytpb/docs/reference.rst

 Grammar
 =======

-The parsing of conditional expressions is done using `pycond`_ package.
+The parsing of conditional expressions is done using the `pycond`_ package.

 .. _pycond: https://github.com/axiros/pycond

-The expressions have the following grammar:
+*Expressions* have the following grammar:

 .. code:: ANTLR